There is nothing like riding a roller coaster, especially in new theme parks.

 1. Kingda Ka: 418-Foot Drop

-Kingda Ka is located at Six Flags Great Adventure in Jackson, New Jersey is the tallest roller coaster in the world.
+Situated at Six Flags Great Adventure in Jackson, New Jersey, Kingda Ka proudly holds the crown as the world’s tallest roller coaster.

 So these are the steel coasters ranked by height.